PureDev12345/PlayerMovement/README.md

 4: create an empty and put it at the lower end of the player and assign it as the ground checker.<br>
 5: In the mouse look scrip, add the player transform.<br>
 6 assign ground layer to the ground.

+Lstly, dont forget to enjoy, game dev should be fun and enjoyed by everyone. :)